Credentialing: Personnel credentialing

 Personnel credentialing is typically undertaken at commencement of employment (initial application) and at regular intervals thereafter (reappointment).
 Credentialing of vendors or other organizations may begin prior to the purchasing process and be repeated regularly.

 Political credentialing

 Political parties credential delegates at their conventions.
 Credentialing is required for the UN representatives in the General Assembly.
 A Credentials Committee consisting of nine members is appointed at the beginning of each regular session of the General Assembly.
 The Committee reports to the Assembly on the credentials of representatives.

 Paperless credentialing

 Paperless credentialing is the process of doing credentialing through a software package.
 With the internet, many web-based programs have been created to help automate the process of paperless credentialing.

+Medical credentialing software

+Medical credentialing software refers to specialized technology platforms designed to automate and streamline the credentialing and enrollment processes for healthcare providers and organizations.
+These systems have evolved significantly since the early 2000s, transitioning from basic digital record-keeping to sophisticated artificial intelligence-enabled platforms.

+Traditional credentialing software

+Early credentialing software focused primarily on digitizing paper-based processes, offering features such as: